DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 ![image](https://github.com/user-attachments/assets/d72f79e1-0507-4dd4-8dd7-9a73d66bdb70)

 ### PV-Panels
-4 standard PV-Panels are used.
+4 PV-Panels are used.
 Since the battery only features two inputs, the panels are devided into two parallel pairs.
 As shown in the picture, the DC cables of the panels pass through the wall and connect to the DC input of the B2500 solar battery.

 ![image](https://github.com/user-attachments/assets/096564f8-7fe3-4817-8827-a38a02c69207)